rnw20/3302-Report/README.md

 1. Type some functional code (e.g. 3-2) in an R code chunk in Group H Report.Rmd.
 2. Save.
 3. Click Pull.
-4. Stage changes by checking the checkboxes under the 'Staged' column.
+4. Click Commit.
-5. Click Commit.
+5. Click Stage All (make sure the html file is NOT staged if you knitted before committing).
 6. Write a commit message (e.g. "test commit").
 7. Click Commit.
 8. Click Push.